 - 'A' Roads: these can be trunk or principal roads.
 They are often described as the 'main' roads and tend to have heavy traffic flows though generally not as high as motorways.

 - Trunk roads (designated by the Trunk roads Acts 1936 and 1946): Most motorways and many of the long distance rural ‘A’ roads are trunk roads.
-The responsibility for their maintenance lies with the Secretary of State and they are managed by Highways England (formerly the Highways Agency) in England, the Welsh Government and the Scottish Government (National Through Routes).
+The responsibility for their maintenance lies with the Secretary of State and they are managed by National Highways (formerly the Highways England) in England, the Welsh Government and the Scottish Government (National Through Routes).

 - Principal roads: these are major roads which are maintained by local authorities.
 They are mainly ‘A’ roads, though some local authorities do have responsibility for some motorways.